-- 1. From Fn mode, press the EDIT Key to change to Edit Mode mode. - 2.
-Press the EDIT Key to scroll through the different things you
+1. From Fn mode, press the EDIT Key 🕑 to change to Edit Mode mode.

-- 3. The first time you press the EDIT Key, the mode indicator in the center of the bottom row of the display will show Ec (Edit Clock Mode) and the text area will show a 12 or 24 hour time.
-See Section 25.3.2 for setting the clock for 12 or 24 hour operation. - 4.
+- 2. Press the EDIT Key \bullet to scroll through the different things you can edit. - 3.
+The first time you press the EDIT Key, the mode indicator in the center of the bottom row of the display will show Ec (Edit Clock Mode) and the text area will show a 12 or 24 hour time.
+See Section 23.3.2 for setting the clock for 12 or 24 hour operation. - 4.
 Use the L & R Throttle knobs to dial up the "current" time.
 Use the L Throttle for hours and the R Throttle for minutes.
 You can only move time forward.
-Press the EDIT Key again to set the time and move on to edit the fast clock rate. - 5.
-When you press the EDIT Key the second time, the mode indicator will display E_F (Edit Fast Rate) and the text will show Rate=nnn where nnn is the clock rate.
-Use the throttle knobs to dial up a clock rate that is between 000 & 120 (the throttle will let you dial up to 255 in this case but values above 120 have no meaning to the sys - tem).
-Press the EDIT Key again to set the fast clock rate and move on to edit the throttle alarm time. - 6.
-Once the time and fast clock rate are set, the mode indicator will display EA (Edit Alarm) and the text will show a 12 or 24 hour time.
+Press the EDIT Key $\textcircled{blue}{blue}$ again to set the time and move on to edit the fast clock rate.

+5. When you press the EDIT Key the second time, the mode indicator will display EF (Edit Fast Rate) and the text will show Rate=nnn where nnn is the clock rate.
+Use the throttle knobs to dial up a clock rate that is between 000 & 120 (the throttle will let you dial up to 255 in this case but values above 120 have no meaning to the system).
+Press the EDIT Key 🕑 again to set the fast clock rate and move on to edit the throttle alarm time.

+6. Once the time and fast clock rate are set, the mode indicator will display EA (Edit Alarm) and the text will show a 12 or 24 hour time.
 Use the throttle knobs to dial up the alarm time.
-Press the EDIT - Key again to set the fast clock alarm.
-NOTE: The fast clock alarm can't be turned off. - 7.
-Once the time, fast clock rate and alarm are set, you will automatically return to Fn Mode unless your system is enabled for other types of editing such as routes.
+Press the EDIT

+Key \bigcirc again to set the fast clock alarm.
+NOTE: The fast clock alarm can't be turned off.

+7. Once the time, fast clock rate and alarm are set, you will automatically return to Fn Mode unless your system is enabled for other types of editing such as routes.
 If you are set up for routes, the clock editing screens will be followed by Er for editing routes as described below.
-To exit Edit mode at any time simply press the EXIT Key
+To exit Edit mode at any time simply press the EXIT Key EXIT

-19.4 Route Basics
+17.4 Route Basics